The Big Island

 KEALAKEKUA BAY STATE HISTORICAL PARK

-This area is the largest sheltered natured bay on the island and also serves as one of the best sports for snorkeling.
-The only way to get to this spot is either via a tour boat or by taking the Captain Cook Monument Trail down.
+This area is the largest sheltered natured bay on the island and also serves as one of the best spots for snorkeling.
+The only way to get to here is either via a tour boat or by taking the Captain Cook Monument Trail down.

 Kona